wp-plugins/demomentsomtres-wine-catalog/readme.txt

 License: GPLv2 or later
 Version: 1.3

-DeMomentSomTres Catalog shows your product portfolio in the website.
+DeMomentSomTres Wine Catalog shows your product portfolio in the website.

 == Description ==

-DeMomentSomTres Catalog shows your product portfolio in the website.
+DeMomentSomTres Wine Catalog shows your product portfolio in the website.
 Specifically designed for wine cellars and wine shops.

 == Installation ==